sagemath/sagewiki_to_gh-2022-10-10/days25.5.md

-= Sage Days 25.5: Introduction to Sage and Combinatorics =
+= Sage Day 25.5: Introduction to Sage and Combinatorics =

 == One Day : Wednesday, September 1st, 2010 ==